01Joseph-Hwang10/data-science-contest-2022/docs/feature-engineering.md

 ### Included

 Everything in `Trial 9`.
 But not included with bs_weight == 0 and filtered outliers.
+Outliers were filtered with "standard deviation method".

 ### Result